usertour/.github/profile/README.md

 - **Free tier**: Start for free with 5000 monthly active users;
 - **Scalability**: Scale to millions of users without worrying about performance.
 - **Security**: Secure by default with the industry best practices.
-- **Zero maintenance**: The Logto team takes care of the infrastructure.
+- **Zero maintenance**: The Usertour team takes care of the infrastructure.
 - **No vendor lock-in**: You can always switch back to the OSS version.